 - Spotify - Preferences → Advanced Settings → Proxy → No Proxy

 - Other apps - ensure they are not using the system proxy, and they should be able to connect.

 Block all websites, but allow one website through

 You can create a whitelist by adding a proxy exception to your computer.
 Please note - this is a slightly complex process.
 Let's say you want to whitelist khanacademy.org.

-Important: The Chrome plugin is incompatible with whitelisting.
-Please disable the Freedom Chrome plugin if you wish to white-list.
+Important: The browser plugin is incompatible with whitelisting.
+Please disable the Freedom browser plugin if you wish to white-list.